Digital-Botschafter-und-mehr/jambox-pi-gen/README.md

 ---
 ### Simple hardware platform
 Raspberry Pi + Audio Interface.
-Can be attached to a board with velcro and pre-wired.
+2GB Raspberry Pi is OK for jamming; 4GB model costs slightly more and allows flexibility for other purposes later.
+Can be attached to a board with velcro and pre-wired for easy setup.

 **Suggested Bill of Materials**, prices in USD as of Nov 27, 2021: